 Details: Salary commensurate on experience.

-Founded initially after September 11th, 2001, the Restaurant Opportunities Center (ROC) has
+September 11, 2001, the Restaurant Opportunities Centers United (ROC-United) has

-grown into a national organization with more than 25,000 low-wage restaurant worker members
+grown into a national organization with more than 25,000 restaurant worker members in

-in New York, the San Francisco Bay Area, Los Angeles, Massachusetts, Chicago, Michigan,
+New York, the San Francisco Bay Area, Los Angeles, Massachusetts, Chicago,

-restaurant workers, employers, and consumers to win “One Fair Wage” legislation that will raise
+country, ROC is organizing restaurant workers, employers, and consumers to win ‘One

-The Restaurant Opportunities Center of the Bay Area (ROC-The Bay) is an affiliate worker
+Restaurant Opportunities Center New Orleans (ROC-NOLA) is an affiliate of

 build a strong and unified community of restaurant workers.